-Hemophilia (see Hemophilia) is the most common hereditary clotting disorder.
+Hemophilia is the most common hereditary clotting disorder.
 Hemophilia involves an inherited deficiency of certain clotting factors (proteins that help the blood clot, stopping bleeding).
 In hemophilia A, clotting factor VIII is deficient and in hemophilia B, factor IX is deficient.
 However, rarely people have an inherited deficiency of another clotting factor.
-Examples include a deficiency of factor V, VII, X, or XI.
+Examples include a deficiency of factor II, V, VII, X, XI or XIII.
 Most of these disorders are inherited in an autosomal recessive fashion.
 In other words, the person needs to receive two copies of the abnormal gene, one from each parent.

 Treatment depends on the specific factor that is deficient but usually includes replacing the deficient clotting factor.

 Deficiency of factor XI is the most common of the rare inherited clotting disorders.
 About half of cases of factor XI deficiency occur among people of Eastern European Jewish ancestry.
 Factor XI deficiency affects both males and females and may cause bleeding after injury or surgery (often dental surgery).
 Spontaneous bleeding episodes are usually less frequent and milder than in hemophilia A or B.